John Sparrow David Thompson: Death in office

 Thompson had been Prime Minister of Canada for only two years when he died suddenly from a heart attack at the age of 49 on December 12, 1894.
 He was at England's Windsor Castle, where Queen Victoria had just made him a member of her Privy Council.
 Thompson's physical condition had deteriorated during his time in Ottawa; he was significantly overweight when he died (standing 5 ft 7 in, he weighed about 225 lb), and had always pushed himself very hard in his work.

-Thompson was the second of two Canadian prime ministers to die in office (the first being John A. Macdonald), and the first of three who did not die in Canada (the other two being Charles Tupper and Richard Bedford Bennett).
+Thompson was the second of two Canadian prime ministers to die in office (the first being John A. Macdonald), and the only one to die out of Canada.
+(Three retired prime ministers died out of Canada: Charles Tupper, Richard Bedford Bennett, and Brian Mulroney).
+He also lived the shortest lifespan that any Canadian Prime Minister has lived in history.

 After an elaborate funeral was staged for him in the United Kingdom by Queen Victoria, Thompson's remains were transported back to Canada aboard the armoured cruiser HMS Blenheim, which was painted black for the occasion.
 He was buried on January 3, 1895, in the Holy Cross Cemetery in Halifax, Nova Scotia.

 Despite having held prime ministerial office, Thompson had little estate, so Parliament set up a fund to support his widow and children.
 The Canadian politician Margaret Mitchell, who died March 8, 2017, is considered the last of Thompson's descendants.